Capital International Schools American Program is fully accredited by Cognia organization.

 Capital International Schools – American Program is listed as an accredited school on Cognia website.

-The Common Core is a set of high-quality academic standards in mathematics and English language arts/literacy (ELA).
+The California Common Core Standards is a set of high-quality academic standards in mathematics and English language arts/literacy (ELA).
 These learning goals outline what a student should know and be able to do at the end of each grade.
 The standards were created to ensure that all students graduate from high school with the skills and knowledge necessary to succeed in college, career, and life, regardless of where they live.
-Forty-two states, the District of Columbia, four territories, and the Department of Defense Education Activity (DoDEA) have voluntarily adopted and are moving forward with the Common Core.

 The standards are: